-ANT 11 3 rec 3 cr
+ANT 11

 Introduction to Anthropology

 Development of human societies and cultures from early origins to present day.
 Touches all major fields of anthropology, such as physical anthropology, linguistics and archeology; but focuses on cultural anthropology.
 Issues of economics, politics, family structure and religion from an anthropological point of view.